| Activities

 in citizenship and Governance as part of the Cycle de rencontres Canada

-et Union européenne: consolider le partenariat.
+et Union européenne: consolider le partenariat. * Sociology of the

 European Union.
 Round table chaired by Isabelle Petit,